wh1te4ever/ktrw/README.md

 that the KTRR bypass is not persistent: it will be lost once the device sleeps.

-Using KTRW
+Using this fork of KTRW
 ---------------------------------------------------------------------------------------------------

+This fork is meant specifically for devices on iOS 14+.
+If you want to debug iOS 13.x or below, please use the original repository.

 KTRW consists of four components: the `pongo_kext_loader` utility, the `kextload.pongo-module` pongoOS module, the `ktrw_gdb_stub.ikext` kernel extension, and the `ktrw_usb_proxy` USB-to-TCP proxy utility.
-These can be built individually by ruunning `make` in each subdirectory or collectively by running `make` in the top-level directory.
+These can be built individually by running `make` in each subdirectory or collectively by running `make` in the top-level directory.

+This fork *does not* support loading of arbitrary kernel extensions.
+If you need that functionality, please use the original repository.

 To use KTRW, we'll run three utilities: [checkra1n], `pongo_kext_loader`, and `ktrw_usb_proxy`.

+`pongo_kext_loader` will upload the `kextload` module.
+That will run a patchfinder, "insert" the KTRW kext into the kernelcache, and boot XNU.

 Checkra1n uses the checkm8 SecureROM exploit to establish a pre-boot environment called pongoOS capable of loading arbitrary code modules and patching the kernel.
 Running the following command